 Congress also recognises that public funding for arts and heritage is too often seen as an easy target for cost-cutting.
 Successive rounds of austerity at national and local levels have cut funding to the bone, resulting in the loss of key community venues.
-This has been echoed by damaging rhetoric about the value of arts education, and drastic funding cuts to arts courses.

-Furthermore, for too long world-class arts and heritage have relied on low pay, insecure and precarious work with no opportunities for career progression.
+Furthermore, for too long world-class arts and heritage have relied on low pay, insecure and precari ous work with no opportunities for career progression.
 For too many people, working in these sectors is becoming unaffordable.